Matrixx-Devices/Matrixx-Devices.github.io/oneplus/martini_inst.md

 **First Time Install / Clean Flash from OOS/Other Custom ROM**

 1. Be on OOS13 and have an unlocked bootloader
-2. Download recovery & rom zip for your device from DevUploads
+2. Download recovery zip for your device from [HERE](https://devuploads.com/j2o14aqq0xi3)
 3. Reboot to bootloader
-4. fastboot flash dtbo dtbo.img
+4. *fastboot flash dtbo dtbo.img
    fastboot flash vendor_boot vendor_boot.img
    fastboot flash boot boot.img
-fastboot reboot recovery
+   fastboot reboot recovery*
 5. While in recovery navigate to Factory reset -> Format data/factory reset and confim to format the device.
 6. When done formatting, go back to the main menu and then navigate to Apply update -> Apply from ADB
 7. adb sideload rom.zip (replace "rom" with actual filename)